nixigaj/wut-server/README.md

 Transfer/sec:      3.27MB
 ```

-That is about than 49% more requests per second.
+That is about 49% more requests per second.
 Additionally, some socket errors were encountered with Nginx.

 ## Usage
 ```